core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Improved handling of responses from a server that changes Sender ID.

 * Relax constrictions of Block-wise with group communication.

+* Removed the concept of synchronization with the Client's Sender Sequence Number.

+* Improved content on Challenge-Response based freshness and Replay Window recovery.

 * Added IANA consideration on the "CoAP Option Numbers" registry.